Approved by the president

 Marketing and Communication Policies

-The following persons may engage with a media organization as official college representatives:
+The following persons may engage with a media organization as official university representatives:

 - the president;

 - the chief communication and marketing officer, who is the spokesperson for SUNY Oneonta;

 - any faculty or staff member or other campus employee authorized by the president or executive director of communications;